Special Collections and Archival Materials

 We have many unique, rare, and special collections, from historic maps and manuscripts to one-of-a-kind instruments and artist books.
 Here’s how you can find them.

 Most of our special collections are only available by request for use in a reading room or other designated library location.
-See the item’s catalog record or relevant finding aid for information on how to access.
+See the item’s catalog record or relevant finding aid for access information.

-If you know the exact item you’re looking for, search for it in the catalog.
-Your search results will include the item’s location or collection information, along with how to request the item for viewing in the library.
+If you know what you’re looking for, search for it in the catalog.
+Your search results will indicate where the item is held and how to request the item for viewing in the library.

 You can also search by subject, format, and more in advanced search mode, or refine your search on the left side of the page when viewing results.